-This pesticide, herbicide, and fertilizer program contains five posters that focus on people who apply lawn and garden chemicals.
+This pesticide, herbicide, and fertilizer program contains 6 posters that focus on people who apply lawn and garden chemicals.
 These posters were created to educate the public on the importance of applying the appropriate product in the correct amounts.
 The following is emphasized: test the soil before purchasing products, calibrate equipment to prevent applying too much, fertilize correctly by not over spraying the product on paved surfaces, and clean up any excess products or yard waste when finishing the job.
-The last poster in this series pertained to bees and the impact pesticides have on the pollinators.
-This poster reminds citizens that insecticides are not choosy; hence, they kill a wide range of insects, not just the pesky ones.
-ACE Hardware has these posters on display in the area of the store where lawn and garden chemicals and equipment are sold and the Birmingham Botanical Gardens has them displayed in its main lobby.
+The last two posters in this series pertain to bees and the impact pesticides have on the pollinators.
+These posters remind citizens that insecticides are not choosy; hence, they kill a wide range of insects, not just the pesky ones.